Hate speech: Criticism of the concept

 Miisa Kreandner and Eriz Henze argue that hate speech laws are arbitrary, as they only protect some categories of people but not others.
 Henze argues the only way to resolve this problem without abolishing hate speech laws would be to extend them to all possible conceivable categories, which Henze argues would amount to totalitarian control over speech.

 Michael Conklin argues that there are benefits to hate speech that are often overlooked.
 He contends that allowing hate speech provides a more accurate view of the human condition, provides opportunities to change people's minds, and identifies certain people that may need to be avoided in certain circumstances.
 According to one psychological research study, a high degree of psychopathy is "a significant predictor" for involvement in online hate activity, while none of the other 7 potential factors examined were found to have a statistically significant predictive power.

 Political philosopher Jeffrey W. Howard considers the popular framing of hate speech as "free speech vs. other political values" as a mischaracterization.
 He refers to this as the "balancing model", and says it seeks to weigh the benefit of free speech against other values such as dignity and equality for historically marginalized groups.
 Instead, he believes that the crux of debate should be whether or not freedom of expression is inclusive of hate speech.
 Research indicates that when people support censoring hate speech, they are motivated more by concerns about the effects the speech has on others than they are about its effects on themselves.
 Women are somewhat more likely than men to support censoring hate speech due to greater perceived harm of hate speech, which some researchers believe may be due to gender differences in empathy towards targets of hate speech.

+Psychological and social harms

+Hate speech causes documented psychological and social harm to racialized and marginalized communities.
+Research indicates that exposure to racial hate speech and online discrimination is associated with poorer mental health outcomes, including heightened stress, anxiety, and feelings of alienation, with stronger effects observed among the affected groups.
+Mari Matsuda and Richard Delgado have argued that legal and academic frameworks often underemphasize these concrete harms by prioritizing abstract free speech principles over the lived experiences of those targeted.
+From this perspective, hate speech functions not only as offensive expression but as a mechanism that reinforces racial hierarchies and causes measurable injury to targeted communities.